-Civil Immigration Enforcement: Priorities for the Apprehension, Detention, and Removal of Aliens Page 4 within the above categories and is subject to mandatory detention, field office directors are encouraged to contact their local Office of Chief Counsel for guidance.
+Civil Immigration Enforcement: Priorities for the Apprehension, Detention, and Removal of Aliens Page 4 primary caretakers of children or an infirm person, or whose detention is otherwise not in the public interest.
+To detain aliens in those categories who are not subject to mandatory detention, ICE officers or special agents must obtain approval from the field office director.
+If an alien falls within the above categories and is subject to mandatory detention, field office directors are encouraged to contact their local Office of Chief Counsel for guidance.